dergraaf/loa/fpga/README.markdown

 - Use the 'two-process' method whenever possible, see [A structured VHDL design method][two-process]
 - Use records types to group associated signals

+- Use 3 spaces for indention (Emacs default VHDL style)

 [two-process]: www.gaisler.com/doc/vhdl2proc.pdf